Skip to main content

 Designed for professionals with three or more years of relevant experience looking to take their career to the next level and break into senior management.

-This postgraduate coursework degree will develop your leadership, communication and critical thinking skills, and prepare you for applying these skills in the complex global business environment.
+The Master of Business Administration is a postgraduate coursework degree that will develop your leadership, communication and critical thinking skills and prepare you for applying these skills in the complex global business environment.
+You will complete core and elective units and a design-led strategy capstone unit.

 Delivery